USNavalResearchLaboratory/turboWAVE/docs/ref-tools.rst

 General Information
 -------------------

-TurboWAVE objects come in two flavors, Modules and Tools.
+TurboWAVE objects come in two flavors, Modules and Tools (not to be confused with post-processing tools).
 Modules are the high level objects that orchestrate a simulation.
-Tools are lower level objects dedicated to specific computations.
+Tools (internally called ``ComputeTool`` objects) are lower level objects dedicated to specific computations.
 Tools are intended to be attached to one or more modules (modules can share the same tool).
 Modules can be placed in a hierarchy.
 Tools can only be attached to a module.

 Tools are created like any object, see :doc:`ref-input`.